Displaying all 6 publications

 Cell-penetrating peptides are used in the delivery of peptides and biologics, with some cell-penetrating peptides found to be more efficient than others.
 The exact mechanism of how they interact with the cell membrane and penetrate it, however, remains unclear.
 This study attempts to investigate the difference in free energy profiles of three cell-penetrating peptides (TAT, CPP1 and CPP9) with a model lipid bilayer (DOPC) using molecular dynamics pulling simulations with umbrella sampling.
 Potential mean force (PMF) and free energy barrier between the peptides and DOPC are determined using WHAM analysis and MM-PBSA analysis, respectively.
 CPP9 is found to have the smallest PMF value, followed by CPP1 and TAT, consistent with the experimental data.
 YDEGE peptide, however, does not give the highest PMF value, although it is a non-cell-permeable peptide.
 YDEGE is also found to form water pores, alongside with TAT and CPP9, suggesting that it is difficult to distinguish true water pore formation from artefacts arising from pulling simulations.
 On the contrary, free energy analysis of the peptide-DOPC complex at the lipid-water interface with MM-PBSA provides results consistent with experimental data with CPP9 having the least interaction with DOPC and lowest free energy barrier, followed by CPP1, TAT and YDEGE.
 These findings suggest that peptide-lipid interaction at the lipid-water interface has a direct correlation with the penetration efficiency of peptides across the lipid bilayer.

-4. Ul Haq B, Kim SH, Chaudhry AR, AlFaify S, Butt FK, Tahir SA, et al.
+4. Ul Haq B, Kim SH, Rasool Chaudhry A, AlFaify S, Butt FK, Tahir SA, et al.

 PMID: 38517984 DOI: 10.1002/cphc.202300605

 The extensive applications of MXenes, a novel type of layered materials known for their favorable characteristics, have sparked significant interest.
-This research focuses on investigating the impact of surface functionalization on the behavior of Mn2NX2 (X = O, F) MXenes monolayers using the "Density functional theory (DFT) based full-potential linearized augmented-plane-wave (FP-LAPW)" method.
-We observe and elucidate the variations in the physical properties of the Mn2NX2 by employing different surface terminations with F and O functional groups.
-We found that O-termination results in half-metallic behavior, whereas the N-termination evolves metallic characteristics within these MXene systems.
+This research focuses on investigating the influence of surface functionalization on the behavior of Mn2NTx (Tx=O2, F2) MXenes monolayers using the "Density functional theory (DFT) based full-potential linearized augmented-plane-wave (FP-LAPW)" method.
+We elucidate the differences in the physical properties of Mn2NTx through the influence of F and O surface functional groups.
+We found that O-termination results in half-metallic behavior, whereas the F-termination evolves metallic characteristics within these MXene systems.
 Similarly, surface termination has effectively influenced their optical absorption efficiency.
-For instance, Mn2NO2 and Mn2NF2 effectively absorb UV light of magnitude 50.15×104 cm-1 and 37.71×104 cm-1, respectively.
-Additionally, they demonstrated prominent refraction and reflection characteristics, comprehensively discussed in the present work.
-Our predictions offer valuable perspectives into the optical and electronic characteristics of Mn2NX2-based MXenes, presenting the promising potential for implementing them in diverse optoelectronic devices.
+For instance, Mn2NO2 and Mn2NF2 effectively absorb UV light ~50.15×104 cm-1 and 37.71×104 cm-1, respectively.
+Additionally, they demonstrated prominent refraction and reflection characteristics, which are comprehensively discussed in the present work.
+Our predictions offer valuable perspectives into the optical and electronic characteristics of Mn2NTx-based MXenes, presenting the promising potential for implementing them in diverse optoelectronic devices.

 Related Terms